sveltejs/eslint-plugin-svelte/docs/rules/no-reactive-functions.md

 > it's not necessary to define functions in reactive statements

+- :warning: This rule was **deprecated**.
+Reactive statements are deprecated in Svelte 5
 - :bulb: Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 ## :book: Rule Details